-1. Set the Action radio button to Log.
+- 1 Set the Action radio button to Log. - 2 Activate the Message Log pane, and set the Send to Log Window SpeedMenu command to Yes. - 3 Open the Log window, using the View | Log command. - 4 Choose Open Log File from the Log window SpeedMenu.

-- 2. Activate the Message Log pane, and set the Send to Log Window SpeedMenu command to Yes. - 3.
-Open the Log window, using the View | Log command. - 4.
-Choose Open Log File from the Log window's SpeedMenu.
-For details on logging messages to a file, see page 89.
+For details on logging messages to a file, see "Open Log File" on page 63.